betterscientificsoftware/bssw.io/Articles/Blog/InclusiveLanguageCodeUpdateExample.md

 * *Are you aware of any bugs that were introduced due to this effort?*

-   > We are not aware of any bugs that we introduced due to this.
+   > We are not aware of any bugs that we introduced due to this change.

 * *Were changes to data files, input decks, power-point slides and/or documentation also needed?*